opendilab/DI-engine-docs/source/24_cooperation/git_guide.rst

 Git Usage
 ~~~~~~~~~~~~~~~~

-If you have little knowledge of git, it is recommended to take a look `LiaoXuefeng git guide <https://www.liaoxuefeng.com/wiki/896043488029600>`_ , you can have a correct and adequate understanding of related concepts and commands.
-The following is a list of commonly used knowledge in actual development.
+In this section, we will introduce a list of commonly used knowledge in actual development.

 1. Basic Concepts and Commands